Copycat Sara Lee Butter Streusel Coffee Cake is a tender, twisted breakfast treat filled with cinnamon, that’s even better than the original!!

 This packaged, frozen coffee cake was one of my husband’s favorite weekend indulgences.
 Then, after it could no longer be found at the grocery store, I attempted to make a homemade version.
-After his first bite, he was so thrilled, you would think he had won the lottery!
+After his first bite of this Cinnamon Coffee Cake Recipe, he was so thrilled, you would think he had won the lottery!

 It’s his go-to easy breakfast treat.
 I have scoured the web and finally saw a copycat recipe to try.
 Check out this post for step by step photos.